-Qualifications: (a) Masters degree; AND (b) One year of formal training, internship, or leadership experience reasonably related to the administrators administrative assignment
+Qualifications: Degrees must be from accredited institutionsBoth of the following: (a) Masters degree; AND (b) One year of formal training, internship, or leadership experience reasonably related to the administrators administrative assignment

 Pay Information: Range 20 ($10,334.09 $16,818.91) per month based on the current Management Salary Schedule.

 Initial salary placement is commensurate with related experience and promotional rules.
 The District offers a comprehensive fringe benefit package including employer paid: medical, dental, and vision plans; sick and vacation leave; and opportunities for professional development.
 Initial Salary Placement, Promoted or transferred employees will be placed as specified in the Management Employees Handbook.
 This position is FLSA Exempt and may not accrue overtime.
 A temporary probationary period will be applied to the employee entering this assignment.
 The SDCCD Employment Web Page provides a link to employee collective bargaining agreements and handbooks, and more information about terms and conditions of employment to include salary and benefits.

 All applicants must have demonstrated cultural competency and sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students and staff.